build-on-aws/content/posts/how-amazon-does-devops-in-real-life/index.md

 ---
-title: Big Trucks, Jackie Chan movies, and millions of cardboard boxes: How Amazon Does DevOps in Real Life
+title: "Big Trucks, Jackie Chan movies, and millions of cardboard boxes: How Amazon Does DevOps in Real Life"
-description: Gain insights into the DevOps strategies used at Amazon.com, illustrated with actual architectures from systems like IMDb, warehouse management, and transportation.
-See how they design for continuous, automated, independent deployments to drive innovation and resilience.
+description: "Gain insights into the DevOps strategies used at Amazon.com, illustrated with actual architectures from systems like IMDb, warehouse management, and transportation.
+See how they design for continuous, automated, independent deployments to drive innovation and resilience."
 tags:
   - amazon
   - devops